anodejs/anodejs/README.md

 ANODE is a PaaS (Platform as a Service) for developing and hosting node.js WEB applications on Azure.

+Azure already offers great integration with node.js and git.
+See http://go.microsoft.com/fwlink/?LinkId=254424&clcid=0x409.

+ANODE adds more [features](https://github.com/anodejs/anodejs#features), like multitenancy, dashboard, logging and a few more.

 ANODE is available as free open source in github.
 You can clone all ANODE code and have full control over the platform.
 The steps [below](https://github.com/anodejs/anodejs#setup-anode-farm) guide you in creating your own ANODE deployment.

 ## Features